Bison Short Ribs with Creamy Southern Style Grits | Recipeish | Gustus Vitae

 - Continue cooking on medium low, uncovered, and stirring occasionally, for another 20-25 minutes, or until grits are creamy and have just the tiniest amount of bite remaining to them.
 Add bit more fine grain California Sea Salt, to taste.

-- Brush roasted red pepper sauce on plates, with by a generous helping of the creamy grits alongside.
+- Brush roasted red pepper sauce on plates, adding a generous helping of the creamy grits alongside.

 - Slice short ribs in half, then slide out rib bones.
-Gently transfer ribs to grits, spearing with a rib bone.
+Gently transfer ribs to atop the grits, spearing with a rib bone.
 Garnish with minced parsley.

 - Toast your dining companion, and devour.